JingxuanBao/JingxuanBao.github.io/_talks/imaging-genetics.md

 location: "Philadelphia PA, USA"
 ---

-We use data from Allen Brain Atlas dataset (https://human.brain-map.org/static/download) to develop a biomedical meaningful imaging-genetics biclustering algorithm.
+We use data from [Allen Brain Atlas dataset](https://portal.brain-map.org/) to develop a biomedical meaningful imaging-genetics biclustering algorithm.
 We successfully mapped the Microarray matrix to the Gene-ROI matrix using Automated Anatomical Labeling (AAL) atlas.
-We are currently focusing on the literature review of the biclustering methods.